Mississippi Coast Coliseum: Soccer

 The Mississippi Beach Kings, under the leadership of general manager Roy Turner and coach Gary Hindley, went 18–10 during the 1998 season in the Eastern Indoor Soccer League.
 Hindley was voted coach of the year for the second-place finish.
 The Beach Kings won their first playoff series over the Huntsville Fire, two games to one, and lost the championship game to the regular-season champion Lafayette Swampcats, 10–9.
 The EISL folded the next year.

 Football

 The Mississippi Fire Dogs of the National Indoor Football League also played at the arena, folding in 2003.

 Music

 It also holds an annual rock festival, known to the locals as CPR FEST.
 It is presented by the local radio station 97.9 WCPR-FM.
 It consists of various popular rock artists.
 Such bands as Three Days Grace, Hinder, and Staind have performed at the event.
 In 2007, Daughtry, Saliva, and Puddle of Mudd performed.
-Ozzy Osbourne and Motley Crue both played here during the height of their success.
+Ozzy Osbourne and Mötley Crüe both played here during the height of their success.
 Depeche Mode have also performed at the venue during their Devotional World Tour.
 Miranda Lambert has performed in the venue multiple times, most recently being during her Wildcard Tour in early 2020.

+Guns N' Roses performed in the Coliseum on September 20, 2023, as part of their We're F'N' Back!
+Tour.

+Dierks Bentley and Zach Top performed in the Coliseum on August 23, 2025 as part of Bentley's Broken Branches Tour.